Sabnock-k/MalImage/README.md

 (you can change what to delete just modify the script to match your preferences)

 # How to use
-Create a folder in the desktop named testfolder (this can be change according to script)
+ - Create a folder in the desktop named testfolder (this can be change according to the script)

-Download and use bat2exe to make the cutedog.bat into an exe file Optionally you can change the icon by downloading and using resource hacker
+ - Download and use bat2exe to make the cutedog.bat into an exe file (Optionally you can change the icon by downloading and using resource hacker)